 Here’s an overview of how it works:

-- An each way multi requires all bets to be placed each way, rather than just win bets.
+- An each-way multi requires all bets to be placed each way, rather than win bets.

-- For example, a $1 each way multi with 3 selections would include $0.50 each way on each selection – so $3 total stake.
+- For example, a $1 each way multi with three selections would include $0.50 each way on each selection, so $3 total stake.

 - If any of the selections win, the full win odds are paid out for that leg.